hashicorp/consul/website/source/intro/getting-started/connect.html.md

 production-recommended secure way.
 Please read the Connect reference documentation on security best practices to understand the tradeoffs.

-~> **Windows Support**: The built-in proxy will not currently run on the Windows platform, but compatibility will be added in a future Consul release.
+~> **Windows Support**: The proxy management feature was designed to run on all platforms but has a known issue on the Windows platform at Beta launch preventing it from starting proxy processes.
+This will be fixed in a future release.

 ## Starting a Connect-unaware Service